spiffe/spire-tutorials/k8s/envoy-x509/README.md

 ```

 The `kubectl apply` command creates the following resources:
    * A Deployment for each of the workloads.
-It contains one container for our service plus the Envoy sidecar
+It contains one container for our service plus the Envoy sidecar.
    * A Service for each workload.
-It is used to communicate between them
+It is used to communicate between them.
    * Several Configmaps:
-      * _*-json-data_ are used to provide static files to the _nginx_ instance running as the backend service.
+      * _*-json-data_ are used to provide static files to the nginx instance running as the backend service.
       * _*-envoy_ contains the Envoy configuration for each workload.
       * _symbank-webapp-*_ contains the configuration supplied to each instance of the frontend services.